-Rural open space
+• Rural open space

-To be eligible for this category a property must be located in the rural area and be enrolling at least ten acres of contiguous native vegetation.
-The property is located in the rural area but contains less than ten acres of enrolling native forest.
+To be eligible for this category a property must be located in the rural area and be enrolling at least 10 acres of native vegetation.
+Although the property is located in the rural area, the property contains less than ten acres of native open space.
 Credit for this category cannot be recommended.